 Queen Mary’s Hospital, Roehampton

-The UK’s first hospital for the treatment and rehabilitation of amputees was founded in Roehampton in 1915, to improve the prospects of limbless soldiers returning from war in Europe.
-We designed and co-curated the permanent hospital exhibition at Queen Mary’s, working with the volunteers of the hospital’s Museums and Archive Group, and sourcing content from the hospital’s own collections, the London Metropolitan Archive and the Imperial War Museum.
+The UK’s first hospital for the treatment and rehabilitation of amputees was founded in Roehampton in 1915 to improve the prospects of limbless soldiers returning from war in Europe.
+We designed and co-curated the permanent exhibition at Queen Mary’s working with the Friends Archives and Museums Group, and sourcing content from the hospital’s collections, the London Metropolitan Archive and the Imperial War Museum.
 We developed the QMH Archives website a year later.

 iPad kiosks & 100% uptime